 After her first book, The Art of Comforting, was published, her speaking and training venues have grown to include hospitals, government agencies, hospices, colleges, and women’s organizations.
 Val’s articles and interviews about comforting have appeared in publications such as TIME, AARP Bulletin, Whole Living, Marie Claire, Good Housekeeping, Coping with Cancer magazine, Boston Globe magazine, Chicago Tribune, McClean’s magazine (Canada), and others.

 Val is now working on a new book about breaking out of isolation and building friendships, community and a sense of belonging.
-On that topic, she teaches a course called Brave New Living, and has discovered that millennials and boomers alike want to learn how to build more face-to-face opportunities for meaningful conversation, purposeful activities, and expanding our sense of belonging.
+On that topic, she teaches a course called Brave New Friendships, and has discovered that millennials and boomers alike want to learn how to build more face-to-face opportunities for meaningful conversation, purposeful activities, and expanding our sense of belonging.

 Blogging on the topic of breaking out of isolation, she contributes to the Boston-based Health Story Collaborative, founded by Annie Brewster, MD, of Massachusetts General Hospital.
 With her series, Brave New Normal: Keeping Conversations Vital in Healthcare, she provides Q&As with authors and healthcare professionals such as Dhruv Khullar, MD, a contributor to the New York Times, and Kelsey Crowe, Ph.D., co-author of the bestselling self-help guide, There Is No Good Card for This.